This is from "Reflections Newsletter" with Rataczak.

 annunciator panel indicated that the rear stairs had

+been lowered.
 The crew did not know for sure that

 their hijacker had jumped until they landed in Reno.